Flexera logo

 CoCo is a coding agent for data engineers, developers and anyone creating pipelines, applications or AI workflows on Snowflake.

-• CoCo Mobile app and CoCo Slackbot — both coming soon
+• CoCo Mobile app and CoCo Slackbot: Both announced and coming soon

 Kleinerman also shared a specific claim about migration speed: a data migration that previously took six months can now be done in six days, with CoCo handling workload assessment, code conversion, validation and deployment in a single coordinated workflow.